List of squadrons in the Dictionary of American Naval Aviation Squadrons

 The tables below cover every one of the 280 squadrons listed in the U.S. Navy's two-volume Dictionary of American Naval Aviation Squadrons (DANAS).
 (Note: Published in the public domain by the Naval Historical Center of the U.S. Department of the Navy's Naval History and Heritage Command, DANAS is the official and authoritative source of information about the squadrons it covers.
 Additional volumes are planned.)
 Volume 1 covers every squadron in the Attack (VA) and Strike Fighter (VFA) communities from 1935 to 1995.
 Volume 2 covers every squadron in the Patrol (VP) community from 1922 through 1996.

 You can see any squadron's DANAS article by following the link to the cited reference and scrolling down to the appropriate page.
 You can see its Wikipedia article by clicking the Wikilink in the table; if there is no Wikilink, there is no known article for the squadron.

 VA squadrons

 This table shows the 88 VA Attack Squadrons listed in Volume 1 of DANAS.
 A detailed lineage list for all squadrons mentioned in Volume 1 is available HERE.

-The articles for these squadrons are in the process of being renamed to parallel the names of articles in the other sections.
-For example, Third VA-34 (U.S. Navy) will become merely VA-34.
-This is an intricate process incorporating lessons learned while creating over a hundred squadron articles, and requiring coordination among several Wiki Projects; please do not rename any of these squadron articles yourself unless you are totally aware of all the intricacies.